Aphasia Alliance 2004-2009

-On the first anniversary of the death of Robin Tavistock, then the Duke of Bedford, the Trustees invited to a symposium the key organisations who work in the field aphasia and who had not met together before.
+On the first anniversary of the death of Robin Tavistock, then the Duke of Bedford, the Trustees invited to a symposium the key organisations who work in the field aphasia and who had not met together for a long time.
 The culmination of that day in June 2004, was an agreement to form an Alliance.
-The Alliance meets two to three times a year.
+The Alliance meets twice a year.

 For its first few years it explored and worked on raising the public’s awareness of aphasia.
 The TTA helped fund a full time worker to co-ordinate between organisations and establish some media stories.
 This project came to completion early in 2009.